The Breakthrough: Commercial performance

 In the US, The Breakthrough became Blige's third number-one album.

 The Breakthrough debuted at number one on both the US Billboard 200 and Top R&B/Hip-Hop Albums in the week of January 7, 2006.
 Blige's third album to do so, it sold 727,000 copies in its first week of release, becoming the biggest first-week sales for a female R&B solo artist in SoundScan history, the fifth largest first-week sales for a female artist, and the fourth largest debut of 2005.
 The biggest-selling R&B album of the year, Billboard ranked it first on its 2006 Top R&B/Hip-Hop Albums year-end chart.
 It was also ranked fifth on the magazine's Billboard 200 year-end chart of 2006.

 The Breakthrough was certified Gold and Platinum by the Recording Industry Association of America (RIAA) on the January 24, 2006.
 It eventually reached double Platinum on March 10, 2006 and triple Platinum status on April 10, 2007.
 By December 2009, the album had sold 3,100,000 copies in the United States.
+The Breakthrough charted at number 135 on the Billboard 200 decade-end chart in 2009, becoming Blige's most successful US album in the 2000s.

 In the United Kingdom, The Breakthrough debuted at number 48 on the UK Albums Chart and number six on the UK R&B Albums chart in the week of December 24, 2005.
 It eventually peaked at number 22 in April 2006.
 On February 3, 2006, the album earned a Gold certification from the British Phonographic Industry (BPI) for shipments in excess of 100,000 units.
 Elsewhere, The Breakthrough reached number one on the Australian Urban Albums chart and the top ten on the Swiss Albums Chart.
 It reached Gold status in Australia, Germany, and Japan and was certified Platinum by the International Federation of the Phonographic Industry (IFPI) in Switzerland.